sandrineadap/WLASLR-cloned/README.md

-*This repository was cloned from Dongxu Li et al.'s [WLASL repository](https://github.com/dxli94/WLASL), whose dataset was made open source for research purposes.
+*This repository was forked from Dongxu Li et al.'s [WLASL repository](https://github.com/dxli94/WLASL), whose dataset was made open source for research purposes.
 This project investigates the I3D model's usability for a mobile application.
 A demo of the mobile app we've developed so far, called Sign&#8226;a&#8226;Mander, can be found [here](https://drive.google.com/file/d/1EyIwe2gwZ9dp2kES_Tdl19bG3JTf5Vj1/view?usp=sharing).*

 ***